golioth/docs/docs/cloud/2-output-streams/1-home.md

 ## Overview

-Output Streams is a the features on Golioth platform to allow users to integrate with the platform in a seamless way.
+Output Streams are a feature of the Golioth platform that allows users to integrate their data seamlessly with a number of external services.